Cleaning & Care Instructions

 Oil or Grease Stains, food stains, mud stains.

 - The best method we have found to deal with these stains is chalk.
-Grab yourself some white chalk from your local supermarket or stationary store.
+Grab yourself some white chalk from your local supermarket or stationery store.

 - Chalk up the affected area very gently.
 Don’t worry about the area turning white for now.